godunko/adawebpack/README.md

 Prebuild packages are available on [Release page](https://github.com/godunko/adawebpack/releases).

+You will also need `wasm-ld`, the Web asssembly linker.
+You will find this:

+ * on Fedora Linux through the `lld` package;
+ * on Ubuntu through the `lld-13` package;
+ * on other Linux systems look for a similarly-named package.

 ## How to build

  * Setup GNAT using [Alire](https://alire.ada.dev/) or GNAT Community 2021.